 5. What is considered innovative?

-As described in the Participant Handbook, innovation is a product, service, process, or way of doing business that is entirely new, or uniquely improves what already exists—and has an identifiable economic value.
+As described in the Breakthru Participant Handbook, innovation is a product, service, process, or way of doing business that is entirely new, or uniquely improves what already exists—and has an identifiable economic value.
 That value can be expressed in terms of new or additional revenues or cost savings.
 A better way.
+In simple terms, a new or improved product, process or technology that makes or saves money.

-For some local examples of successful commercial innovations, please visit the venture capital section of our website.
+For some local examples of successful commercial innovations, please visit the portfolio section of our website.

 6. What if I don’t have a business plan, can I still participate in Breakthru?